Sunday's Scottish Gossip

 Nottingham Forest defender Jonathan Panzo has met with Rangers manager Beale over a potential move north.
 (The 4th Official)

 Rangers are close to completing the loan signing of Brighton and Hove Albion forward Abdallah Sima.
-(Mail+ - subscription)
+(Mail - subscription)

 But Rangers are unwilling to meet Cremonese's valuation of forward Cyriel Dessers.
 (Mail via Football Scotland)